velysebee/portfolio_v2/content/pages/chasing-butterflies.md

     subtitle: A cat chases a butterfly through vibrant landscapes into the unknown.
     text: |
       Thesis film developed in 2023-2024.

+      Music by Jack English.

+      Everything else by me.
     actions: []
     media:
       type: VideoBlock